EnyaHermite/SPH3D-GCN/README.md

 ### Data Preparation
 You may need to install [Matlab](https://au.mathworks.com/products/matlab.html).
 It is required to preprocess the datasets, such as the grid-based downsampling.
-Preprocessing each segmentation dataset using the corresponding function under folder *preprocess*
+Preprocessing each segmentation dataset using the corresponding function under folder **preprocessing**
 ```
 preprocessing/shapenet_removeSingularPoints.m
 preprocessing/ruemonge2014_prepare_data.m.m